Skip to footer content

 How Do You Generate a QR Code?

-The QrWriter class, often used alongside convenient extension methods, makes generating QR codes remarkably simple.
-Here is the source code for a complete example using the traditional namespace and class structure to generate a QR code in just a few lines of code:
+The QrWriter class, often used alongside convenient extension methods, makes generating QR codes straightforward.
+Here is the source code for a complete example using top-level statements to generate a QR code in just a few lines of code:

 using IronQr;